On this page:

 By default, all the files in a content root folder are involved in indexing, searching, parsing, code completion, etc. To change this status, folders within a content root can be assigned to the following categories:

 This is the root for namespaces used in your project.

 Based on this setting, PhpStorm suggests you the proper folder name when you want to create a new namespace under another parent namespace during creation or moving a PHP class, that is, when you are actually creating or moving a PHP class to a non-existing namespace under another parent namespace.
 If no Sources folder is specified, you will have to type the proper folder manually.

 - Test source roots (or test source folders; shown as ).

-(marked as ) are ones that PhpStorm "partially ignores".
+(shown as ) are ones that PhpStorm "almost ignores".

 These roots contain files and folders ignored by PhpStorm when indexing, searching, parsing, watching etc.

 Excluded roots are not visible to PhpStorm.
 Usually, one would like to exclude temporary build folders, generated output, logs, and other project output.
 Excluding the unnecessary paths is a good way to significantly improve performance.